 Take a short dinghy ride along the creek to the waterfall for a relaxing or invigorating swim surrounded by nature.
 The Koolan Island mine workers made this their own playground and swimming pool many years ago but now happily share it with those of us fortunate enough to be passing by.

 Arriving on a lowering tide, we anchor in the centre of the “jewel” of the Kimberley coast.
-Enjoy a close-up tour in the dinghies as the cascading water exposes the more than 400 sq km of coral reef rising from the sea.
+Enjoy an up-close tour in the tenders as the cascading water exposes the more than 400 sq km of coral reef rising from the sea.
 Spot the turtles as they poke their heads up for a quick look at their visitors.
-Keep an eye out for dugong, shark, manta ray and the colourful fish visible in the clear water.
+Keep and eye out for dugong, sharks, manta rays and the colourful fish visible in the clear water.
 A uniquely tranquil experience you will always remember.

 When anchoring in Red Cone Creek we are often visited by the local ever-watchful crocodiles.
 Here we travel upstream in the dinghies for about 8 km for a fresh water swim at Ruby Falls, a chilly but refreshing dip under the falls and perhaps a mud pack for the ladies.